syleck/javelin/kernel/injen/injen.md

 ## Injen Spec

-There are 6 general purpose registers.
+There are 12 or more general purpose registers.
 BP is kinda for calling convention stuff, but if youre using pure IVM its general purpose.

     r0, r1, r2, r3, r4, bp

+### SORTA GENERAL PURPOSE

+Do not rely on these registers existing.
+I mean you kinda can, but if they get changed/removed support/warranty is not given.

+    (added in spec 0x00010001) lf0, lf1, a0, a1, a2, a3, a4

-There is a stack pointer, and an instruction pointer.
+There is a stack pointer, and an instruction pointer, and a status register (CMP).

+Prefixes may be in any order, so

+    OffsetData
+    MovReverse

+is fine, and

+    MovReverse
+    OffsetData

+is fine aswell.

+## IO Ports

+Rewrite this im lazy

+    0x00000000-0x0000FFFF
+        Should be sent to the respective IO ports with a inl or outl on the hypervisors end, when IVM permits it. (permission level 2 or above)
+    0xFFFF0000-0xFFFFFFFF
+        Should be sent to IVM IO ports.
+            Port Offset 0: Terminal Data
+                All data sent to this port is displayed on the terminal.
+            Port Offset 1: Terminal Control
+                All data sent to this port controls the terminal.

+## Permissions

+There are 3 permissions levels,
+    - 0, called the lowerproc level
+    - 1, called the proc level
+    - 2, called the superproc level
+Procs at level 2 are akin to adminisrator level processes, and procs at level 0 are akin to threads with limited access to the system.

+Port 2 IO allows procs initially at level 2 to change the io_control level, which allows lower procs to write out to IO ports.
+For example, terminal access is restricted until a superproc allows a proc or lowerproc to use it.

 ## Licensing

-The IVM spec itself is licensed under the MIT, but this implementation of it is AGPL.
+The Injen/IVM spec itself is licensed under the MIT, but this implementation of it is AGPL.

     Copyright 2021-2022 The Javelin Team & Kernelvega